 There are plenty of credit cards out there to help you earn points and accelerate (or even improve) your travels.
 But if you're looking for a premium card with premium perks, you don't need to look much further than either the *venture x* or the *chase sapphire reserve*.

-These aren’t introductory cards for the average Joe or Jane, but rather powerful weapons for the more-frequent traveler.
-And while the hefty annual fees may scare some off, they come with top-of-the-line perks that could easily justify the higher out-of-pocket cost.
+These aren’t introductory cards for the average Joe or Jane, but rather powerful weapons for the more frequent traveler.
+And while the hefty annual fees (especially on the new-look Sapphire Reserve) may scare some off, they come with top-of-the-line perks that could easily justify the higher out-of-pocket cost.

-With banks going all-in on premium travelers, it's time to put these two heavyweights of travel rewards under the microscope to determine which one reigns supreme.
-Which card comes out on top between the Capital One Venture X vs Chase Sapphire Reserve?
+With banks going all-in on premium travelers, it's time to examine these two heavyweights of travel rewards to determine which one reigns supreme.
+Which card comes out on top, the Capital One Venture X or the Chase Sapphire Reserve?
 Whose premium perks win out?

-We'll break it down, category by category – whether you're a beginner looking for your first premium travel card or an advanced traveler with plenty of them – to help decide which card suits you best.
+We'll break it down, category by category – whether you're looking for your first premium travel card or a seasoned veteran with a wallet full of them – to help decide which card suits you best.

 *venture x*